tinayiluo0322/movie-recommendation-web-app/README.md

 ### Testing the Model Locally:
 - Two test scripts are provided for local testing:
-  - `test_model.rs`: Reads descriptions from a CSV file, encodes them into sentence embeddings using the Rust BERT library, and prints out the embeddings.
+  - `src/test_model.rs`: Reads descriptions from a CSV file, encodes them into sentence embeddings using the Rust BERT library, and prints out the embeddings.
-  - `test_model_1encode.rs`: Reads descriptions from a CSV file, encodes the first description into sentence embeddings, and prints out the embedding for the first description.
+  - `src/test_model_1encode.rs`: Reads descriptions from a CSV file, encodes the first description into sentence embeddings, and prints out the embedding for the first description.
 - These scripts define a struct `MovieRecord` and provide a function `read_descriptions` to load descriptions from a CSV file.
 - The main function sets up the model for sentence embeddings using Rust BERT, computes embeddings, and prints the results.